nautobot/nautobot-app-design-builder/docs/admin/install.md

 pip install nautobot-design-builder
 ```

-To ensure Design Builder is automatically re-installed during future upgrades, create a file named `local_requirements.txt` (if not already existing) in the Nautobot root directory (alongside `requirements.txt`) and list the `nautobot-design-builder` package:
+To ensure Nautobot Design Builder is automatically re-installed during future upgrades, create a file named `local_requirements.txt` (if not already existing) in the Nautobot root directory (alongside `requirements.txt`) and list the `nautobot-design-builder` package:

 ```shell
 echo nautobot-design-builder >> local_requirements.txt